Jpickard1/jpickard1.github.io/content/previous_projects/MIDAS.md

 ---
 title: Michigan Institute of Data Science
-description: >
-    This is a list of articles and books I have or am currently reading.
 ---

 During the summer of 2021, I was an instructor for the [Data Science for Biomedical Scientist](https://midas.umich.edu/data-science-for-biomedical-scientists/) workshop.
 This one week course covered the fundamentals of data science and introductory machine learning.
 I developed and taught programming lectures that applied different algorithms to biological and clinical data.